3.

 Content – Numbers 5-12

-Since we have limited time to complete both these books, we will begin with a summary of the contents of each chapter and comment further on several of the activities that might require further information not provided by other Biblical references.
+Since we have limited space to complete both these books, we will begin with a summary of the contents of each chapter and comment further on several of the activities that might require further information not provided by other biblical references.
 For example, we have detailed information about the procedure to offer sacrifice and ritual rules to maintain ceremonial purity in the book of Leviticus but no information about the test for marital infidelity mentioned here in chapter 5 so we will provide more information for this topic when we get to vs. 11-31 of chapter 5.

 Chapter 5